DataDog/documentation/content/en/monitors/create/types/forecasts.md

 {{% /tab %}}
 {{< /tabs >}}

+### Advanced alert conditions

+For detailed instructions on the advanced alert options (no data, evaluation delay, etc.), see the [Monitor configuration][6] page.
+For the metric-specific option full data window, see the [Metric monitor][7] page.

 ### Notifications

-For detailed instructions on the **Say what's happening** and **Notify your team** sections, see the [Notifications][6] page.
+For detailed instructions on the **Say what's happening** and **Notify your team** sections, see the [Notifications][8] page.

 ## API

-To create forecast monitors programmatically, see the [Datadog API reference][7].
-Datadog **strongly recommends** [exporting a monitor's JSON][8] to build the query for the API.
+To create forecast monitors programmatically, see the [Datadog API reference][9].
+Datadog **strongly recommends** [exporting a monitor's JSON][10] to build the query for the API.
 By using the [monitor creation page][1] in Datadog, customers benefit from the preview graph and automatic parameter tuning to help avoid a poorly configured monitor.

-Forecast monitors are managed using the [same API][9] as other monitors, but the contents of the `query` property deserves further explanation.
+Forecast monitors are managed using the [same API][11] as other monitors, but the contents of the `query` property deserves further explanation.

 The `query` property in the request body should contain a query string in the following format: